alanng10/class-lang/Docue/Article/Word/a.md

 Word "sched" has meaning that is schedule.

+Word "kernel" has meaning that is system core.

 Word "out" has meaning that is output destination.

 Word "err" has meaning that is error destination.